List of Parasyte characters: Parasites

-One of the Parasites that composes Gotou's body.
+One of the Parasites that composes Goto's body.
 Similar to "Migi", Miki's default position in the body is the right arm.
 His name has an additional meaning, which means "Three trees", referencing how he is only able to manipulate 3 Parasites in the body (including himself) when he takes the head position.
 Unlike other Parasites, Miki has learned to show emotions just like humans.
 His body is composed of five Parasites, one in each of his arms and legs and another in his head, they can apparently swap their places in the body but only two of them are able to unify the five and make them fight as a single being.